Neidley/Neidley.github.io/_posts/2018-07-15-never-won-anything-like-this-before.md

 A third realization through this experience:

-## _I have so much more I need to learn!!!_
+_I have so much more I want to learn._

 Don't let that keep you from attending a hackathon.
 You will struggle, but you will undoubtedly have something worthwile to contribute to a team if you prepare prior to attending the hackathon.
 Take the leap.

-Ask all the questions, be polite, smile,

-and introduce yourself to anyone who can help you or who you can help.
+Ask all the questions, be polite, smile, and introduce yourself to anyone who can help you or who you can help.

-### _We now as a team have the support of AngelHack and their HackCelerator startup curriculum over the next 12 weeks for a chance to present to top investors in_

-San Francisco.
-I hope everyone gets a win when they need one just like I did through this experience.

-_"All together now!" - Beatles_